asharanees/Language-Peer/docs/AUTHENTICATION_UPDATE_SUMMARY.md

 3. **User-Focused**: Clear user experience and troubleshooting guidance
 4. **Security-Aware**: Detailed security implementation and best practices
 5. **Future-Ready**: Enhancement roadmap and extensibility considerations
+6. **Current State**: Accurately reflects simplified authentication approach

 ## Summary

 The authentication system documentation provides a complete reference for:
 - Developers implementing or maintaining the authentication features
-- Users understanding how to create accounts and manage profiles
+- Users understanding how to create accounts with minimal friction
 - Security auditors reviewing authentication implementation
 - Product managers planning future authentication enhancements

+The recent simplification reduces signup friction while maintaining security and provides a foundation for collecting additional profile information during the onboarding process.
 All documentation maintains consistency with the existing LanguagePeer documentation style and integrates seamlessly with the voice-first language learning platform's overall architecture and user experience.